satis-apex/live-admin-template/README.md

 -   [vue3](https://vuejs.org) - An approachable, performant and versatile framework for building web user interfaces.
 -   [Element Plus](https://element-plus.org/en-US/) - A Vue 3 based component library for designers and developers.
 -   [Laravel Modules](https://github.com/nWidart/laravel-modules) - A package to manage your large Laravel app using modules.
+-   [Laravel Websockets](https://github.com/beyondcode/laravel-websockets) - A package to Bring the power of WebSockets to your Laravel application (Pusher replacement).

 ## Contributing